 If I can’t cycle, I might as well cook.
-Frankly, the fridge and freezer were looking a little bare and, with my husband at home for yet another week (4th consecutive!), I felt the need to prepare myself for the onslaught.
+Frankly, the fridge and freezer were looking a little bare and, with my beloved at home for yet another week (4th consecutive!), I felt the need to prepare myself for the onslaught.

 I was expecting guests this weekend: my Swiss friend and one of his cycling friends whom I met when I stayed in Lugano in September.
 So that would have been three boys to look after, instead of just the one.
 However, with rain and snow forecast, they wisely took a rain check.
 Leaving me with some additional time on my hands.